andrewt3000/web_development/start.md

 ## How to start building a MERN web app
-I am going to build a simple web app with login screen and a crud screen.
+How to build a simple web app with login screen and a crud screen.

 Download and install [Visual Studio Code](https://code.visualstudio.com/download), and [node js](https://nodejs.org/en/download/).